Welcome to Dr. Kate Kraus Brilakis' Learning Portal

 The sebum is then oxidized turning black = blackhead.
 Acne results from infection by acne-causing bacteria.

-degrades in when exposed to high UVR
+when exposed to high UVR

 fyi: